AlphabetType/SpecimenDropper/proofRunner/Readme.md

 # SpecimenDropper: proofRunner

 ### What is it about?
-proofRunner creates an HTML page that displays all fonts of a specific format inside a directory (and it’s subdirectories).
+proofRunner creates an HTML page that displays all fonts inside a directory (and it’s subdirectories).
 This way you can easily spot erroneous fontfiles and collect them in a list to investigate them further.

 ### How does it work?
 * Add one or more folders as arguments to the proofRunner script via commandline.